aackerman/rubymn-2013-10-28/README.md

 ~

 Already Overloaded Operators
 *  - rest and spread on sets
 &  - to_proc
+<< - append to array or string

 Non-overloadable Operators
 ||